 Feel free to scroll down to the "links" section at the bottom - if I reference an external site or a helpful resource, you can probably find it there.

-I've thought about changing my keyboard layout quite a lot in the past, of course.
+I've thought about changing my keyboard layout quite a lot in the past.
 Exactly what you'd expect from a power user, if I'm allowed to call myself that.
 Of course I've seen Dvorak, and Colemak, and thought they looked convenient.
 And of course any serious attempts at switching were thwarted by the severe effort and time and frustration involved.

 My first real life exposure to alternative layouts was in early 2018, when I was attending Hands On At Otago, a one-week university experience programme.
 I lived away from home, had a five day structured program learning about cybersecurity and making a presentation at the end.
 In my course, one of the teachers mained Dvorak, so sometimes we would try to type and end up with the wrong letters.